nanobox-io/nanobox-guides/articles/ruby/rails/production/configure-rails.md

 ```

 #### Add a rake task
 You'll need to add a custom rake task that will either setup your database on first deploy, or run migrations for subsequent deploys.
-You could for example create a `lib/tasks/db.rb` file that contained the following:
+You could, for example, create a `lib/tasks/db.rb` file that contained the following:

 ```ruby
 # custom tasks in the db namespace